15 Small Bedroom Wardrobe Ideas for More Space

 It’s so common to focus only on the eye-level hanging space in a closet, but you’re missing out on a ton of potential storage.
 Maximizing your space means using every available inch, especially the vertical areas.
 Think about adding a second rod to create double-hanging sections for shirts, skirts, and pants.
 The high-up shelf that’s hard to reach?
 It’s perfect for storing seasonal items or luggage you don’t need every day.
 The floor space can be transformed with custom closet drawers or tiered shoe racks.
 By building upwards and downwards, you can often double your storage capacity without taking up any more floor space.

-Avoid Choosing the Wrong Door Type
+Mistake #2: Choosing the Wrong Door Style

 The doors of your wardrobe have a bigger impact on your room’s layout than you might think.
 Traditional swinging doors need clear space to open fully, which can be a problem in a small bedroom where every square foot counts.
 If you find yourself shuffling furniture just to get to your clothes, consider alternatives.
 Sliding doors are a fantastic space-saver because they move along a track instead of opening out into the room.
 Bifold doors are another great option that requires less clearance.
 For a more open feel, you could even forgo doors altogether, creating a stylish, accessible wardrobe closet that makes your room feel larger.